PCSchmidt/skillswapappmvp/docs/dev_journal.md

 ## May 3, 2025 - Performance Optimization and Mobile Responsiveness (Phase 4)

-Today we've implemented several key improvements to the application as part of Phase 4.2 (Performance Optimization) and Phase 4.3 (Mobile Responsiveness) from our implementation plan.
+Today we've implemented several key improvements to the application as part of Phase 4.2 (Performance Optimization) and Phase 4.3 (Mobile Responsiveness) from our im mplementation plan.

 ### Database Performance Optimization

 1. **Added Composite Indexes**:
    - Created composite indexes for frequently joined tables to speed up complex queries
    - Implemented a full-text search index for skills using PostgreSQL's `gin` index and `tsvector`
    - Added specialized indexes for common query patterns (e.g., user trades by status)

 2. **Query Caching System**: